 Your child will still be educated until the due process review is completed.
 However, your child’s education may not be at his or her current school.

 If your child is expelled, he or she will still have to be placed in a program where the IEP can be carried out in the least restrictive environment.

 You should immediately request an expedited evaluation of your child by requesting a PPT.
-(You can adapt Sample Letter B below to request an evaluation PPT).
-If possible, you should consult with an attorney before making that request to see if your child is eligible for an independent evaluation by someone not employed by the school.
+(You can adapt Sample Letter B to request an evaluation PPT).
+If possible, you should consult with an attorney before making that request to see if your child is eligible for an independent evaluation by someone that is not employed by the school.
 If your child is found to be eligible for special education services, the school must provide those services even if your child is already expelled.
 If you disagree with the evaluation results, you can request a hearing using Sample Letter C.

 Are you looking for an attorney to represent your child at an expulsion hearing?
-If you are low income and your child needs legal assistance at an expulsion hearing, call Statewide Legal Services (SLS) at 1-800-453-3320.
+If you have low income and your child needs legal assistance at an expulsion hearing, call Statewide Legal Services (SLS) at 1-800-453-3320.

 Because expulsion hearings are often scheduled very quickly, please call SLS immediately once you know your child is being recommended for expulsion.
-SLS may provide advice over the phone, mail information, or refer you to a legal services office or private attorney at no cost to you.
+SLS may provide advice over the phone, mail you information, or refer you to a legal services office or a private attorney at no cost to you.